Knowledge base

 or /dev/vdb

-...
-These indications should therefore be replaced by those corresponding to your situation.
+… It is therefore necessary to replace these indications with those corresponding to your situation.

 Restore a snapshot

-- Click on Snapshot in the left side menu.
+- Click on Snapshot in the left sidebar.

 - Click on Restore:

-- Click the blue button to start restoring the snapshot.
+- Click on the blue button to start the snapshot restoration.

-Restoring the system volume as in the example above is an operation irreversible The operating system disk will be replaced by the snapshot and the server will be in the exact state of the backup date.
+Restoring the system volume as shown in the example above is an irreversible operation.
+The operating system disk will be replaced by the snapshot and the server will be in the exact state of the backup date.

-Data stored on data volume (vdb) is not affected by this operation.
+The data stored on the data volume (vdb) is not affected by this operation.

 If the size of the snapshot differs from the size of the volume, only this read-only mode is available.

-This option allows to mount the image of the data snapshot, which allows read-only access to the data of the backup.
+This option allows you to mount the snapshot data image, enabling read-only access to the backup data.

-For information, here are some useful commands to exploit your backup:
+For your information, here are some useful commands to leverage your backup:

 - To access the main data volume: